lukaszcettler/TAU/Project6/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A simple Snake (Catch a Dot) mobile game for iOS created using Swift.
+We randomly generate red dot (score point) on the board.
 The logic of the game has been tested by the implemented test cases.

 ![alt text](https://github.com/lukaszcettler/TAU/blob/main/Project6/CatchaDotTest.gif)